micmejia/bible-dump/NKJV/Exodus/Exod 27.md

 All the utensils of the tabernacle for all its service, all its pegs, and all the pegs of the court, _shall be_ of bronze. ## The Care of the Lampstand

 ###### 20
-"And you shall command the children of Israel that they bring you pure oil of pressed olives for the light, to cause the lamp to [^a]burn continually.
+"And you shall command the children of Israel that they bring you pure oil of pressed olives for the light, to cause the lamp to burn continually.

 ###### 21
 In the tabernacle of meeting, outside the veil which _is_ before the Testimony, Aaron and his sons shall tend it from evening until morning before the Lord. _It shall be_ a statute forever to their generations on behalf of the children of Israel.